MillerRabin/intention-storage/readme.md

 * The tea pot accepts the intention and creates a new **What about the water?**
 * The water volume control accepts the intention and finds that it needs water in the tea pot.
 It creates a new intention **I need the water**.
-* The valve accept the intention and opens the water.
+* The valve accepts the intention and allows the water to enter.
 * When the amount of water is enough, the water volume control closes the intention and the valve closes the water.
 * The water volume control indicates to the tea pot through opened intention "The water is ok".
 * The tea pot boils the water and indicates it finished through intention to the smartphone "The water is ready".